aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 orderer.
 The orderer groups the transactions into blocks and distributes them to all peer nodes.
 All the peers then update their ledgers and world state with each transaction in the block.

-Since the transaction is sent to the orderer, you need to provide the orderer endpoint when invoking a transaction:
+Since the transaction is sent to the orderer, you need to provide the orderer endpoint when invoking a transaction.
+The orderer DNS below is correct - it was updated by the facilitator prior to this workshop:

 ```bash
 export ORDERER_CONN_ARGS="-o a8a50caf493b511e8834f06b86f026a6-77ab14764e60b4a1.elb.us-west-2.amazonaws.com:7050"